 Result of the backtest

 Here is the result of the backtest run on the Nasdaq in the 4-hour time unit.
-This strategy is the most profitable we can do with the PRT Bands indicator.
-However, we can note the success rate is 45% and the drawdown during the 2022 year:
+The strategy yields a profit of € 17,362.
+This is the most profitable approach we can take with the PRT Bands indicator.
+However, it has a low success rate of 46%:

 PRT Bands Bearish trend reversal strategy